-Tonight I stood in front of 300 people, about 290 of whom I had never met before, and did my best to deal with the reality that their 26-year-old brother, son, nephew, a friend had taken his own life.
-This was perhaps one of the most overwhelming experiences of my entire life.
-It’s a pretty good bet that most of them aren’t regular churchgoers, and I realized that tonight I had the opportunity to introduce (perhaps not for the first time but at least in a fresh way) them to my God and my friend Jesus.
+Tonight, I stood in front of 300 people, about 290 of whom I had never met before, and did my best to deal with the reality that their 26-year-old brother, son, nephew, and friend had taken his own life.
+It was perhaps one of the most overwhelming experiences of my entire life.
+It’s a pretty good bet that most of them aren’t regular churchgoers, and I realized that I had the opportunity to introduce (perhaps not for the first time, but at least in a fresh way) them to my God and my friend Jesus.
 This is where the rubber meets the road.
 This is where you find out if your theology does speak of “Good news.”

-Wednesday night in the weekly bible study that I am a part of, we discussed the question of, “what would Jesus say to these people as they are dealing with such a horrible loss if he were here?”
-Stacy, one of our PBU students, said, “I think he would say, I’m sorry.”
+Wednesday night, in the weekly bible study that I am a part of, we discussed the question, “What would Jesus say to these people as they are dealing with such a horrible loss if he were here?”
+Stacy, one of our college students, said, “I think he would say, I’m sorry.”
 It was that thought that reminded me of two of my favorite words in the Bible:

 “Jesus Wept.”

 What do you say in a time like this?
 How do you respond in a time like this?
-When I received Matt’s e-mail about Phil, my heart sank two days ago.
-I didn’t know Phil, but my heart broke for him, his family, and each of you who knew him.
+Two days ago, when I received Matt’s email about Phil, my heart sank.
+I didn’t know Phil, but my heart broke for him, his family, and everyone who knew him.

-So I stand here as a Pastor, a minister and I realize that for some of you, you expect me to give some answers.
-Some of you might actually expect me to have no answers.
+So I stand here as a Pastor, a minister, and I realize that some of you expect me to give some answers.
+Some of you might expect me to have no answers.
 I expect myself to have some answers.
 What now, pastor?
 How do you explain this?

-But, one of the things that his family shared with me was that Phil loved to read; he was introspective, he loved to ask questions, and his mom described him as the “ultimate seeker.”
-One thing that seems clear was that for Phil, God was not something you could put in a nice little box, wrap up with a nice bow and say, “here is God, he makes perfect sense.”
-But, he asked lots of questions about life, faith, and God.
+But one of the things his family shared with me was that Phil loved to read.
+He was introspective and asked questions, and his mom described him as the “ultimate seeker.”
+One thing that seemed clear was that for Phil, God was not something you could put in a nice little box, wrap up with a nice bow, and say, “Here is God; he makes perfect sense.”
+But he asked lots of questions about life, faith, and God.

-Today more than ever, I believe that Phil was on to something.
-We are all witnesses today that you can’t put God in a nice tidy box, stick a bow on it, and put him on your mantle.
+Today, more than ever, I believe Phil was on to something.
+We are all witnesses today that you can’t put God in a nice tidy box, stick a bow, and put him on your mantle.
 God’s ways are indescribable.
 God is often confusing.

-We often look at the world that doesn’t make sense and wonder what’s going on.
+Far too often, the world just doesn’t make sense.
 Today, we find ourselves in one of life’s darkest times.

-And so the question that you might be asking yourself and I am indeed asking myself, “Where is God in all of this?”
+So, you might be asking yourself, and I am indeed asking myself, “Where is God in all of this?”

-I believe with God; there are no questions that are out of bounds.
-So, asking “where is God in all of this” is a valid question.
+I believe that with God, there are no questions that are out of bounds.
+So, asking, “Where is God in all of this?” is a valid question.

 Where IS God in all of this?
 What IS going on?
 Why?

 I don’t think that it’s possible or even wise to try and present to you this evening a God that fits into some preconceived, nice little tidy box.
-I can’t shape him into a little box that you can fit on your mantle.
-I think if I did do that, I’m pretty sure Phil would have been one of the first ones to stand up and call my bluff. (and yell, well you know what he would yell).
+I can’t shape him into a little box you can fit on your mantle.
+If I did that, I’m pretty sure Phil would have been one of the first to stand up and call my bluff. (and yell, well, you know what he would scream).

 Amid these questions that don’t have easy answers, I believe a few things: